 - 6. How can I apply for the civil service exam?

-- 7. What is the scope or coverage of the civil service exam?
+- 7. What is the scope of the civil service exam?

 - 8. How can I take the civil service exam?